 But it’s not just in wealth and tech where Indians are playing leading roles in Singaporean financial services.
 We looked through online public profiles to find senior Singapore-based investment bankers and traders who started their careers in India.
 Here’s a selection.

 Bakshi shifted to Singapore with Deutsche Bank in 2002 after receiving her MBA from the Indian Institute of Management (Bangalore).
 She then rose rapidly up the ranks at the German firm, becoming a director in 2006 and holding several senior roles in both Singapore and Hong Kong, including head of North Asia rates structuring, head of Asia commodities asset structuring, and head of third party sales coverage for South Asia.
-Last year Bakshi joined Standard Chartered in Singapore as a managing director and head of private side structuring.
+In 2015, Bakshi joined Standard Chartered in Singapore as a managing director and head of private side structuring.

 Standard Chartered aside, foreign banks don’t base many international heads in Singapore.
-Navalakha is an exception – since May this year he’s been leading FX and PM options at ANZ globally.
-Twelve years ago, however, Navalakha wasn’t even working in the banking sector.
+Navalakha is an exception – since May last year he’s been leading FX and PM options at ANZ globally.
+Thirteen years ago, however, Navalakha wasn’t even working in the banking sector.
 Armed with an engineering degree, he began his career as a senior applications engineer at Oracle.
 From 2006 to 2016 Navalakha was ensconced at Barclays, latterly as FX options head for Asia.

 Jasani is a leading Asian equities specialist and is currently the Singapore-based head of Asia research at Jefferies, a firm he joined in 2010 when he started a 15-month stint as local CEO.
 Before that Jasani was at Credit Suisse as research head in Taipei and then India, according to his profile.
 He spent his early career as an Asian strategist at HSBC and Credit Lyonnais Securities.